-- 4.6 Room Inspection Students must keep their rooms clean and orderly; the Resident Director or a Resident Assistant appointed by the Resident Director will periodically inspect rooms, generally on a weekly basis.
+4.6 Room Inspection Students must keep their rooms clean and orderly; the Resident Director or a Resident Assistant appointed by the Resident Director will periodically inspect rooms, generally on a weekly basis.
 The bathroom is considered a part of the resident's room for the sake of a room inspection.
-Failure to keep one's room clean can be discourteous to a roommate and may result in a fine. - 4.7 Residence Hall Hours Freshmen students with less than 24 hours will have a curfew of 12 midnight Sunday night through Thursday night and 1:00 AM Friday night through Saturday night.
-Freshmen students 21 years or older of age may appeal to the Dean of Students for the curfew to be waived.
-The curfew hours may be extended for special events by mutual consent of residents and the Resident Director and/or for the entire semester or school year by mutual consent of the Student Government, Resident Directors, and the Dean of Students.
+Failure to keep one's room clean can be discourteous to a roommate and may result in a fine.

+4.7 Residence Hall Hours Freshmen students with less than 24 hours will have a curfew of 12 midnight to 6am Sunday night through Thursday night and 1:00am to 6am Friday night through Saturday night.
+Freshmen students 21 years or older of age may appeal to the VP of Student Development for the curfew to be waived.
+The curfew hours may be extended for special events by mutual consent of residents and the Resident Director and/or for the entire semester or school year by mutual consent of the Resident Directors and the VP of Student Development.